The Oasis Cafe’s exterior sign.

 Tomo, who works for the Aoyamas, gave us the wildest applause.

 Everyone enjoyed the show.
-That’s Junko, seated on the right.
+That’s Junko, the chef/owner, seated on the right.